yast/yast-storage-ng/doc/partitioner_ui/feature-subvolumes.md

 In such pop-up driven interface the "@" subvolume is not represented at all, since there is nothing like nesting in that UI (apart from the nesting that can be inferred by the subvolume paths).
 Instead of clearly representing such special subvolume, a "@" character is automatically added to each new subvolume, pretending it's just a prefix.
-The way that "prefix" is managed turns to be quite confusing (and usually bogus when editing a filesystem that does not contain such special subvolume).
+The way that "prefix" is managed turns out to be quite confusing (and usually bogus when editing a filesystem that does not contain such special subvolume).